Help with Housing

 Evictions in Maryland are only permitted with a court order (Writ of Possession) and must be overseen by the local sheriff's office after a judgment for possession is awarded to the landlord by a judge.
 Landlords may not change the locks, remove personal belongings, terminate utility services, or otherwise engage in “self-help” efforts as an alternative means for evicting tenants from a property outside the court process.
 If tenants face unlawful eviction efforts, receive notice of an eviction case, or are facing other issues related to their tenancy they should seek representation from their local Legal Aid office or another legal services provider.
 Some funding may be available for certain tenants to help catch up on missed rent payments.
 For information about possible sources of funding to help prevent an eviction check out the 211MD website.

-Beginning April 20th, Anne Arundel County residents can apply to the Eviction Prevention Program and access the free confidential financial and foreclosure prevention counseling services by calling ACDS at 410-222-7600 (then dial zero).
+Anne Arundel County residents can apply to the Eviction Prevention Program and access the free confidential financial and foreclosure prevention counseling services by calling ACDS at 410-222-7600 (then dial zero).
 For more information, click here.

 The Consumer Financial Protection Bureau has created "Mortgage and housing assistance during the coronavirus national emergency" and a video to explain the options.